endermctv/lyrics-generator/README.md

 # Lyrics Generator

-A JavaScript lyrics generator who doesn't use any libraries (it's Vanilla JavaScript).
+A JavaScript lyrics generator who doesn't use libraries.

 ## Launch the app

-To launch this app you can use your browser.
+To launch this app **you need to fork this**, then use your browser.
 Right-click on the HTML file and open it your favorite browser.
-You can use the demo: https://endermctv.github.io/lyrics-generator.
+You can use the demo: https://endermctv.github.io/lyrics-generator/.

-## Edit the lyrics
+## Edit the lyrics (**fork this first**)

 To edit the lyrics you need to edit the `lyrics` variable (located in `script.js`).

-By default, the lyrics are:
+### Defaults lyrics:
 - Hi!
 - I'm a lyric!
 - I'm here just for you! ❤️